autogluon/autogluon/docs/tutorials/multimodal/matching/text2text_matching.md

         query="premise", # the column name of the first sentence response="hypothesis", # the column name of the second sentence label="label", # the label column name
-        eval_metric='auc', # the evaluation metric
+        match_label=1, # the label indicating that query and response have the same semantic meanings. eval_metric='auc', # the evaluation metric
     )